ilkercankaya/LeetCodeAndHackerRankSolutions/TIPS.md

 * Binary-tree -> Recursion or Queues

+* **Recursion:** Recursion is an approach to solving problems using a function that calls itself as a subroutine.
+The recursion call continues until it reaches a point where the subproblem can be solved without further recursion.
+A recursive function should have the following properties so that it does not result in an infinite loop:
+    1. A simple **_base case_** (or cases) — a terminating scenario that does not use recursion to produce an answer.
+    2. A set of rules, also known as _**recurrence relation**_ that reduces all other cases towards the base case.

 * Recursion time complexity: [Example Here.](https://www.youtube.com/watch?v=gCsfk2ei2R8)
     1. **Substitution Method:** We make a guess for the solution and then we use mathematical induction to prove the the guess is correct or incorrect.
+K here is the step number.
+It is not and random number.

     2. **Recurrence Tree Method:** In this method, we draw a recurrence tree and calculate the time taken by every level of tree.The pattern is typically a arithmetic or geometric series.